 The Kuwili Lani Agrihood is a 13.9 acre site, consisting of 11 one-plus-acre lots zoned for agricultural use and designed to be an independent, low-impact / low carbon footprint development.
 All lots have ocean and sky view planes and offer peaceful pastoral scenes.

-There is a private road and private security gate, as well as a private water system, energy system and wifi service.
+There is a private road and private security gate, as well as a private water system serviced by a secured on site pump house.
+Additionally there’s private on site Wi-Fi service, and each lot owner will have their own solar PV system.
 Independence from utility companies—off-grid renewable energy to be used throughout the subdivision; all underground utilities so no visible utility lines or poles.
 County potable water for indoor use; sustainable rain harvesting system for outdoor water use.

 Kuwili Lani is a safe and gated oasis in a quiet neighborhood one mile from the village of Laupahoehoe, where basic services are available, and Highway 11, the main highway on the Hamakua Coast; 25 miles from the city of Hilo, with airport, university, hospital, county government, malls, restaurants, and services.
 Flight time from Hilo to Honolulu is a short 50-minute flight.